CLSherrod/clsherrod.github.io/_pages/business-ideas.md

 [How To Create New Business Ideas Based On What You Love Book on Amazon Kindle](https://amzn.to/3oZlRrW)

+> There are also practical tips to check out the viability of your idea before taking that leap of faith.
+I think this would be fun to do with my teenage grandson and some of his friends as well.
+Planting some entrepreneurial seeds at a young age has got to be a good thing.
+Thanks Chris!” ~ Shelley J.W.

 ## Addtional Resources
 Join my [newsletter](/newsletter/) to get the bonus materials that goes along with the book.